Natural history of Scotland: Mycota

 Approximately 1,650 species of fungal species are found in Scotland.
 The rare Phelloden confluens is found in five or fewer 10 km squares.

+Lichens

+Lichens are abundant, with 37% of European species represented in just 0.75% of the European land area.
+Most rock surfaces, except those in very exposed places, or that are kept constantly wet by sea or fresh water, become grown with lichens.
+Reindeer Moss (Cladonia rangiferina) is a common species.
+The trunks and branches of large trees are an important lichen habitat, Tree Lungwort being particularly conspicuous.
+In the past lichens were widely used for dyeing clothing.

+Graphis alboscripta and Halecania rhypodiza are endemic species.
+The former is found in the hazel woodlands of the west coast and the latter at only two sites in the Highlands.
+The British ranges of 35 species are confined to the Cairngorm Mountains.
+These include Alectoria ochroleuca, Rinodian parasitica and Cladonia trassii.
+Other nationally rare species found here are Jamesiella scotica, Cladonia botrytes and Ramalina polymorpha.

 Micro-organisms

 Syringammina fragilissima is a xenophyophore found off the coast of Scotland, near Rockall.
 It is the largest single-celled organism known, at up to 20 cm across and was the first xenophyophore ever to be described after its discovery in 1882.

 Conservation organisations

 Conservation of the natural environment is well developed and various organisations play an important role in the stewardship of the country's flora and fauna.
 Many agencies in the UK are concerned that climate change, especially its potential effects on mountain plateaus and marine life, threaten much of the flora and fauna of Scotland.

 Where to see Scottish wildlife

 It is possible to view whales, dolphins, porpoise, and basking sharks in their natural environment on boat tours of the Hebridean waters.
 Other places which exhibit Scottish wildlife include: